 Gun rights are under attack more than any other time in American history.
 Politicians, media and the educational system villainize gun owners to a degree never equaled in the past.
 Anti-gun groups have become powerful, extremely well-funded and are gaining wide support.
 The federal government and many states have enacted laws to severely limit second amendment rights.
 In many states and cities airguns are also heavily restricted.

-There have been some legal victories for gun rights in recent years.
-It's only due to the hard work of gun rights organizations, with critical support from their members, that some progress has been made.
-There's still a long way to go, the fight to restore and protect our rights needs to be intensified.
+There have been many setbacks but also some legal victories for gun rights over the years.
+It's only due to the hard work of gun rights organizations, with critical support from their members, that some of these rights still exist at all.
+The fight to restore and protect our rights needs to be intensified.
 Gun rights groups also defend the airgun hobby.
-The NRA has an extensive variety of competitive airgun shooting programs and is the most involved.
+Some indirectly, some more directly like the NRA which has an extensive variety of competitive airgun shooting programs and is the most involved.
+That's why the NRA is the one I support and promote the most.

 I call on fellow firearm and airgun owners to join and promote the gun rights groups linked on the home page.
 They are leading the battle to restore and protect our freedom.
 They provide links and resources making it easy to stay informed and take action.
 It's simple, inexpensive and you don't have to own a firearm to join.
 They aren't always in agreement on certain issues but they are the most effective and widely respected gun rights groups.
 They need the membership and funding necessary to get the job done.